gravelrodnova/gravelrodnova.github.io/content/pages/aboutme.md

 />

 im nova neace
-gf

 amateur game and web developer with an interest in open source, continental philosophy and japanese pop culture

-This will be turned into :abbr:`HTML (HyperText Markup Language)`.